Internship Program

 Employers do not have an automatic right to direct employees to be vaccinated.
 Rather, whether a direction to do so is lawful and reasonable will depend on the circumstances.
 A direction to be vaccinated may be lawful and reasonable where the direction is:

-Where mandatory vaccination directions apply, an employer may argue that they had a valid reason to dismiss the employee, because as a result of not taking the vaccine, the employee:
+Where legislation applies, an employer may argue that they had a valid reason to dismiss the employee, because as a result of not taking the vaccine, the employee:

-Where no mandatory vaccination directions apply, an employer may still be able to argue that they had a valid reason to dismiss the employee on the basis that the direction to take the vaccine was lawful and reasonable in all the circumstances.
+Where no legislation apply, an employer may still be able to argue that they had a valid reason to dismiss the employee on the basis that the direction to take the vaccine was lawful and reasonable in all the circumstances.

 Conversely, the employee may argue that the direction to take the vaccine was not lawful and/or reasonable.
 For example, an employee may argue that they were unable to take the vaccine due to a medical condition.
 To succeed in making this argument, an employee is likely to need medical evidence.